Super Seventies RockSite!'s

 The Doobie Brothers

 n the early seventies, The Doobie Brothers were just a northern California bar band, making ends meet with food stamps, often playing gigs for drinks "and whatever we would find under the tables at closing time."
 Then, in 1972, "Listen to the Music" introduced their style to a coast-to-coast crowd.
 Such hits as "Long Train Runnin'," "China Grove," "Black Water," "Take Me in Your Arms" and "Takin' It to the Streets" turned them into one of the hottest bands of the seventies.
-After a couple of slow years, the Doobies bounced back in 1979 with their best-selling album ever, Minute By Minute.
+After a couple of slow years, the Doobies bounced back in late 1978 with their best-selling album ever, Minute By Minute.
 It featured the much-imitated sound of keyboard player Mike McDonald, as well as their biggest hit of the decade, "What a Fool Believes."

 Supertramp